yomeshgupta/multi-variable-linear-regression/README.md

 ## Installation

-Just clone this repo and do:
+Just clone this repo and do :

     python ls-multi.py <size> <rooms>